linux-thinkpad/hdapsd/README.md

 -------------
 Since kernel 2.6.28 you don't need to patch your kernel, as support for IDLE_IMMEDIATE is present in mainline.

- NOTE: The new interface only allows IDLE_IMMEDIATE for drives that
-       announce to be ATA-7 conform.
+**NOTE**: The new interface only allows IDLE_IMMEDIATE for drives that announce to be ATA-7 conform.
 But threre are also drives that support ATA-6 only but do IDLE_IMMEDIATE fine.
-For those you need to force the interface with:
+For those you need to force the interface
-       echo -1 > /sys/block/$DISK/device/unload_heads
+with: `echo -1 > /sys/block/$DISK/device/unload_heads`.
-   OR: Call hdapsd like this: hdapsd -f -d $DISK
+Or you can call hdapsd like this: `hdapsd -f -d $DISK`, to achieve the same result.

 For kernels <2.6.28, please have a look at http://www.thinkwiki.org/wiki/HDAPS#Kernel_patch